Aesthetic Realism: The Terrain Gallery and the arts

 Some artistic productions inspired by the philosophy were surrounded by controversy.
-A theatrical production of Ibsen's Hedda Gabler by The Opposites Company of the Theatre, in which the title character was presented as "essentially good", in keeping with Siegel's interpretation of the play, was highly praised in Time magazine, but severely criticized in The New York Times,Clive Barnes, "Hedda Gabler: the Good Person," New York Times, 18 January 1970: "To see Ibsen's wonderful and dangerous Hedda…as 'a good person' is a cheap little travesty of drama, a misinterpretation of the playwright's clear demands." which also published Siegel's response to the critics.
+A theatrical production of Ibsen's Hedda Gabler by The Opposites Company of the Theatre, in which the title character was presented as "essentially good", in keeping with Siegel's interpretation of the play, was highly praised in Time magazine, but severely criticized in The New York Times,Clive Barnes, "Hedda Gabler: the Good Person," The New York Times, 18 January 1970: "To see Ibsen's wonderful and dangerous Hedda…as 'a good person' is a cheap little travesty of drama, a misinterpretation of the playwright's clear demands." which also published Siegel's response to the critics.

 Aesthetic Realism and homosexuality

 A controversial aspect of the philosophy concerns the assertion that men and women could change from homosexuality through studying its principles.
-In 1946 writer and WW II veteran Sheldon Kranz (1919–1980) was the first man to report that he changed from homosexuality through Aesthetic Realism.
+In 1946 writer and WWII veteran Sheldon Kranz (1919–1980) was the first man to report that he changed from homosexuality through Aesthetic Realism.
 Kranz said that as his way of seeing the world changed, his sexual preference also changed: from a homosexual orientation (he was no longer impelled toward men) to a heterosexual one that included love for a woman for the first time in his life.
 Kranz was married for 25 years (until his death) to Obie award-winning actress Anne Fielding.

 In keeping with its general approach, Aesthetic Realism views homosexuality as a philosophic matter.Sheldon Kranz to interviewer Jonathan Black, Free Time show, WNET, New York: 19 February 1971.
 Interview reprinted in The H Persuasion, Sheldon Kranz, editor,(New York: Definition Press, 1971), "Aesthetic Realism is the first body of knowledge which presents a way of seeing the world that incidentally affects one in terms of the way one sees women…so that one can be permanently heterosexual."
 A fundamental principle of the philosophy is that every person is in a fight between contempt for the world and respect for it.
 Siegel stated that this fight is present as well in homosexuality.
 In the field of love and sex, a homosexual man prefers the sameness of another man while undervaluing the difference of the world that a woman represents.
 This undervaluing of difference is a form of contempt for the world; therefore, as a man learns how to like the world honestly, his attitude towards difference changes and this affects every area of his life, including sexual preference.